 Geographic Proximity: Reduces shipping costs and customer delivery times by shipping from the location closest to the delivery address.
 For example, you could set a rule that prioritizes fulfillment from stores within 20 miles of the customer.

-Optimized order routing enhances customer satisfaction by providing convenient fulfillment options and frictionless delivery experiences.
+Optimized order orchestration enhances customer satisfaction by providing convenient fulfillment options and frictionless delivery experiences.
 The gained fulfillment efficiencies ensure you’re using inventory across your entire network — ultimately resulting in increased inventory turn, reduced markdowns, and optimized carrying costs that maximize profit margins.

-Common Problems Order Routing Can Help With
+Common Problems Order Orchestration Can Help With

 Problem: Your customers want more fulfillment choices than you currently offer (e.g., BOPIS, curbside pickup, same day delivery, etc.).

-Solution: An order management solution that offers features like distributed order routing and order splitting can help you offer more fulfillment choices to your customers.
+Solution: An order management solution that offers features like distributed order orchestration and order splitting can help you offer more fulfillment choices to your customers.
 By splitting orders and routing them to the nearest fulfillment location, you can offer BOPIS, curbside pickup, and same-day delivery.

 Problem: You want to offer flexible, anytime fulfillment, but your current system can’t keep up.